 1. How Much Solar Power Do I Need To Run A Refrigerator?

-People often ask themselves “how many solar panels do I need to power a refrigerator?”
-It is important to ask oneself since the amount of solar power you’ll need to run a fridge will depend on the size and efficiency of the fridge.
+People often ask themselves “how many solar panels do I need to power a fridge?”
+It is important to ask since the amount of power you’ll need depends on the size and efficiency of the fridge.

 2. What Is the Size And Capacity Of The Fridge?